 You’re wrinkling your nose, aren’t you?
 Fruits are okay, veggies, not so much.
 Lol, you need both.
 And there are really creative ways to prepare your veggies, you’ll see.
 The list below outlines some fruits and veggies you didn’t know were really good for you; you probably pass them in the supermarket.

 Yes, red bell peppers.
 They’re a better source of vitamin C, containing twice as much vitamin C as the members of the citrus family and strawberries.
 Vitamin C is a great immune system booster and is required in definite amounts daily as it is an essential vitamin (this means the body does not produce it).
 Try red bell peppers in your salads, fajitas, soups, pasta dishes, and even in baking!

 Dark leafy greens contain vitamin E and spinach is certainly no slacker.
 Spinach also contains vitamins A and C, folate, magnesium, and iron.
 It boosts immune function and provides the body with the necessary nutrients for cell division and repair.
 You can eat spinach raw (good news, vegetarians!), or incorporate it in your lasagna, risottos, pancakes, curries, stews and pilafs.
 Exciting, right?
 Get out the pans and pots!

-Exotic, appealing and delicious, this black-purple fruit is native to South America.
-It contains anthocyanins (potent antioxidants) which stimulates the immune system and combats oxidative stress in the body by swallowing up free radicals in the body.
-You could munch them at work, snuggled on your couch, or as a topping on your yoghurts.
+Exotic, appealing, and delicious, this black-purple fruit is native to South America.
+It contains anthocyanins (potent antioxidants) which stimulate the immune system and combats oxidative stress in the body by swallowing up free radicals in the body.
+You could munch them at work, snuggled on your couch, or as a topping on your yogurts.
 Yum.